oneapi-src/oneDNN/tests/benchdnn/doc/driver_sum.md

 ```

 More examples with different driver options can be found at
 inputs/sum/test_sum_all.
-Examples with different benchdnn options can be
+Examples with different benchdnn common options can be
 found at driver_conv.md.